-Look up your nursing home to see how many confirmed COVID-19 cases and deaths occurred among residents as of July 12, 2020.
-CMS (Centers for Medicare & Medicaid Services) reports that more than 142,000 nursing home resident confirmed cases have occurred nursing homes.
-Many nursing homes also reported additional “suspected cases” (90,600).
+Look up your nursing home to see how many confirmed COVID-19 cases and deaths occurred among residents and staff as of January 3, 2021.
+CMS (Centers for Medicare & Medicaid Services) reports that nearly 523,000 nursing home resident confirmed cases have occurred nursing homes.
 Some nursing homes may not have reported data yet.
-The nursing homes that did report also indicated almost 39,000 Covid deaths had occurred.
+The nursing homes that did report also indicated 102,000 Covid deaths had occurred.
+More than 448,000 staff have also contracted Covid.
 The report is expected to be updated weekly.
-The Nursing Home Dataset is used best with the filter, using the name of the facility.
+Scroll down to “Related Content Using this Data”. or use the filter in the Nursing Home Dataset , using the name of the facility.
 You must click on Apply, in order for the filter to work.
 Not user-friendly.
-Considerable questions have been raised about the accuracy of the data, so consumers should be cautious.

 County Health Rankings 2020 for all states, lets consumers compare your county’s health status to the rest of your state.
 It provides the latest results for smoking, obesity, alcohol use, flu vaccination rates, preventable hospital stays; primary care, dentist and mental health provider rates, percent uninsured (as of 2017), alcohol impaired driving deaths, severe housing problems, social associations, and much more.
 Very interesting information on health behaviors and health outcomes.
 Robert Wood Johnson Foundation and Univ. of WI Population Health Institute